This course provides participants with some experience in qualitative log interpretation.

 Learning Objectives

-perform sound quality-control and environmental correction of logs, determine Rt, Rxo, Di,
+Perform sound quality-control and environmental correction of logs, determine Rt, Rxo, Di,

-evaluate shale content of reservoirs, apply shale and hydrocarbon corrections,
+Evaluate shale content of reservoirs, apply shale and hydrocarbon corrections,

-perform quantitative log interpretation in case of water and oil based mud, determine porosity, permeability, net sand, net reservoir and net pay characteristics.
+Perform quantitative log interpretation in case of water and oil based mud, determine porosity, permeability, net sand, net reservoir and net pay characteristics.

 Ways & Means